 For written exam questions, examiners work as individuals and consider what proportion of minimally competent candidates would select the correct answer, as the question is presented.
 These proportions are collated to provide a standard for the question.
-The examiners then discuss the question as a group and consider the content of the exam question, the on going relevance to pre-hospital care of the question, whether the range of answers provided is reasonable and whether the correct answer is the single best answer.
+The examiners then discuss the question as a group and consider the content of the exam question, the on going relevance to prehospital care of the question, whether the range of answers provided is reasonable and whether the correct answer is the single best answer.
 Based on this review, a decision about the on going suitability of the question is made.
 For OSPE questions, examiners work as individuals and consider what number of checklist components the minimally competent candidates would achieve in the station as a whole.
 These proportions are collated to provide a standard for the question.
+The examiners then discuss the question as a group and consider the content of the exam question, the on going relevance to pre-hospital care of the question, the on going relevance to provide a standard for the question.
 The examiners then discuss the question as a group and consider the content of the exam question, the on going relevance to pre-hospital care of the question and whether the checklist components are reasonable.
 Based on this review, a decision about the on going suitability of the question is made.